 General Hardship Exemption

-If you have a general hardship that prevents you from getting health coverage, you can apply for a general hardship exemption.
+If you have a general hardship that prevents you from getting health insurance, you can apply for a general hardship exemption.

 Criteria